cristinatyman/TFG/README.md

 ## Structure and Use of the Code
 The code is divided into two parts: one for video descriptions and one for captions.
 The section handling video descriptions is designed to take a CSV file as input.
 The provided results illustrate an example using the videos from the VOX channel.
-There are no results shown for the Google Perspective API.